Go to our other sites

 More than 80 principals and senior teachers from Indonesian schools attended the celebratory event in Jakarta.
 The day included a workshop on how to implement Cambridge IGCSE Bahasa Indonesia as well as the formal launch of the qualification.
 Ms Rebecca Razavi, Deputy Head of Mission and Consul General, British Embassy, Jakarta, made a speech welcoming the qualification.

-Ben Schmidt, Regional Director, Asia Pacific, Cambridge International Examinations, said: “We understand how important it is for students in our schools to be educated to the highest levels in Bahasa Indonesia.
+Ben Schmidt, Regional Director, Asia Pacific, Cambridge Assessment International Education, said: “We understand how important it is for students in our schools to be educated to the highest levels in Bahasa Indonesia.
 That is why we developed Cambridge IGCSE Bahasa Indonesia – to provide learners in Indonesia with the skills and knowledge they need for future success in education and in life beyond.”